What Is Venous Reflux Disease?

 - Family history of vein disease

-- Excess body weight or obesity
+- Excess weight or obesity

-- Pregnancy, especially many pregnancies
+- Pregnancy, especially multiple pregnancies

 - Limited physical activity

-- Age over 50
+- Being over age 50

 - Smoking or tobacco use